Bulletin Page Content

 - Students who intend to write a thesis or dissertation should consult early in their programs with the department chair or program director/coordinator for a list of Members of the Graduate Faculty from which to select an advisor to supervise and direct their research.

-- If the Member of the Graduate Faculty selected by the student consents to serve as an advisor, then the advisor and student initiate a recommendation for a thesis/dissertation committee using GS Form 4.
+- If the Member of the Graduate Faculty selected by the student consents to serve as an advisor, then the advisor and student initiate a recommendation for a thesis/dissertation committee using the Appointment of Graduate Faculty to a Thesis, Dissertation, or COMP form.

 - A Master's thesis committee must include a minimum of three members of the Graduate Faculty and a dissertation committee must include at least four members of the Graduate Faculty.
 Master's thesis committees may be chaired by Associate or Full Members of the Graduate Faculty.
 Dissertation committees must include at least one Full Member of the Graduate Faculty who is the committee chair and normally the student's advisor/major professor.
 Both thesis and dissertation committees must have at least one member from outside the student's department or program.
 Administratively appointed graduate faculty members may serve on thesis/dissertation committees for a specified student.
 Two thirds of the committee must be USA Associate or Full Members of the Graduate Faculty.